2020 Moldovan presidential election: Igor Dodon

 Igor Dodon announced that he intended to run for reelection as an independent candidate on 9 September 2020.
-His stated reason for running as such was the fact that, according to Moldovan law, the president cannot be a member of a political party.
+His stated reason for running as such was that, according to Moldovan law, the president cannot be a member of a political party.
 Dodon thought that running as a party's candidate could open the way for his opponents to contest the legitimacy of his participation at the constitutional court.

 On 21 September 2020, he presented the necessary signatures supporting him for registration to Central Election Commission of Moldova (CEC).
 The CEC declared that he would be listed fourth on the ballot if registered.
 Igor Dodon formally launched his campaign on 2 October 2020.
 Shortly after doing this, he announced that he was not going to make use of billboards and that he would not, at least in the first round, take part in any debates.
 On 6 October 2020, the Party of Socialists of the Republic of Moldova (PSRM) officially endorsed Dodon's candidacy.
 Widely regarded as the most pro-Russian candidate on the ballot, Dodon advocated to codify into law the role of the Russian language, make studying Russian compulsory in schools and strengthening strategic partnership with Russia.
 Other key pillars of his campaign were preserving Moldova's territorial sovereignty, strengthening the social security system and promoting Christian and family values.

 After announcing the official end of his campaign for the first round on 30 October, Dodon stated that he had organized more than 240 meetings with voters in hundreds of cities and villages which allowed him to meet more than 45,000 people.